 Perhaps no part of the Injil (Gospel) arouses as much controversy and discussion as the title ‘Son of God’ which is used of the Prophet Isa al Masih (PBUH) repeatedly through the Injil (Gospel).
-The use of this term in the Injil (Gospel) is probably the main reason why many suspect that the Injil has been corrupted.
-I look at the issue of the corruption of the Injil from the Qur’an (here), the sunnah (here), as well as scientific textual criticism (here).
-The overwhelming conclusion from this evidence is that the Injil (Gospel) is not corrupted.
-But then what do we make of this term ‘Son of God’ that appears in the Injil?
+This term in the Injil (Gospel) is the main reason why many suspect that the Injil has been corrupted.
+The issue of the corruption of the Injil is examined from the Qur’an (here), the sunnah (here), as well as scientific textual criticism (here).
+The overwhelming conclusion is that the Injil (Gospel) is not corrupted.
+But then what do we make of this term ‘Son of God’ in the Injil?

 Where does ‘Son of God’ come from?

-Many will be totally surprised to learn that the term ‘Son of God’ is a title and that it does not originate in the Injil (Gospel) at all.
+‘Son of God’ is a title and it does not originate in the Injil (Gospel).
 The writers of the gospel did not invent or start the term.
 Neither was it invented by Christians.
 We know this because it was first used in the Zabur, long before the disciples of Isa al Masih (PBUH) or Christians were alive, in the part inspired by the prophet Dawud (David – PBUH) around 1000 BC.
 Let us see where it first occurs.

 2 The kings of the earth rise up